 Ref Number: 00199

 Captain Richard C. Garrett, the pilot, was making an approach when he took the split-second decision to overshoot the target and do a U-turn.
-As he was drawing up, his run of good luck came to an end, and the engines died.
-This indicated that he was rapidly approaching the surface of the earth.
+As he was drawing up, his run of good luck came to an end, and the engines cut.
+This meant that he was rapidly approaching the surface.

-The aircraft came to a stop in the wooded area known as Ruffins Copse, which is located to the west of the airstrip.
-The workers raced to the site of the accident and assisted the unharmed Garrett in exiting the aircraft in a secure manner prior to the aircraft bursting into flames.
+The aircraft came to a stop in the wooded area known as Ruffins Copse, near Northwood, which was located to the west of the airfield.
+The workers raced to the site of the accident and assisted the unharmed Garrett in exiting the aircraft in a secure manner before the aircraft subsequently burst into flames.

-It is said that after this occurrence, an aircraft from the 20th Fighter Group flew low over the field and dropped packages of cigarettes as a thank you gesture to the soldiers who aided Captain Garrett.
-This was done as a result of the incident.
+It is said that after the incident, an aircraft from the 20th Fighter Group flew low over the field and dropped packages of cigarettes as a thank you gesture to the soldiers who aided Captain Garrett.

 Note: All images are merely representative of the aircraft and not specific.